Therapy

 Care That Connects

-Individual therapy offers a steady place to turn toward yourself with care.
+Individual therapy online offers a steady place to turn toward yourself with care.
 We look at what’s working, what hurts, and what’s been left unattended—grief, exhaustion, identity, harm, or injustice.
 Sessions are relational and embodied, helping you stay connected to your experience while finding words, meaning, and breath again.
 We often centre trans+, queer, neurodivergent, disabled, and system-impacted adults seeking care that doesn’t ask them to educate, explain, or perform.
 This collaboration is slow and respectful: no hidden agendas, checkboxes, or pressure to be healed.
 In time, may you feel more grounded, sure, and connected.

 PEOPLE